What is a sales funnel? Stages, examples and how to build one

 Based on the specific technologies, categories and past experiences the lead shares, the sales rep can inject relevant, personalized content into the initial conversations that speak directly to their problems.

-Twilio has also set up its resource center for filtering by role, solution and industry, so potential customers can self-serve according to their needs.
+Twilio has also set up its resource center to filter by role, solution and industry, so potential customers can self-serve based on their needs.

-As they do this and gauge the response from their lead, they qualify them further and help them progress down the funnel.
+As reps gauge their lead’s response, they qualify them further, helping them progress down the funnel.

 Finally, the lead considers Twilio as their solution.
 However, they have questions about pricing, implementation and the return on their investment.

 Suppose the sales rep can satisfactorily address questions and concerns at the bottom of the funnel and convey the match between the lead’s problem and the solution.
-In that case, they will likely convert into a customer.
+In that case, they’ll likely convert into a customer.

 Example 2: Tricentis